Toddses/coffee/README.md

     }

 If you need help locating your user preferences file, you can find it selecting `Preferences > Settings - User`.

+## File Icons

+Added in v1.1 are File Icons.
+These come from the Seti UI theme.
+I figured why reinvent the wheel when there's a great set already!
+Thanks to [ctf0](https://github.com/ctf0/Seti_ST3) for the Sublime Text port, and to [jesseweed](https://github.com/jesseweed/seti-ui) for the original Atom theme.
+Thanks to both for making their themes open source.

 ## License